Wonder Woman Won Comic-Con

 READ: Wonder Woman Breaks Through

-At the Warner Bros. panel at Comic-Con on Saturday, the studio announced that producers had greenlit a Wonder Woman sequel.
+At the Warner Bros. panel at Comic-Con on Saturday, the studio confirmed that a Wonder Woman sequel is in the works.
 Meanwhile, the new trailer for Justice League clearly capitalizes on Diana Prince's success: Wonder Woman shows up in about every other shot.

 Vindication must feel good for Patty Jenkins, who said at last year's Comic-Con she spent over a decade lobbying studios to make a Wonder Woman movie.
 But what really proved Wonder Woman's worth at that panel were the dozens of little girls dressed up like Wonder Woman, lining up to ask Gadot a question or get a signature.